jamesspearsv/writrmd/README.md

 - [react-marked](https://github.com/sibiraj-s/marked-react) - React library for rendering markdown as React components using marked
 - [open-props](https://open-props.style/) - CSS design tokens for consistent design and styles
 - [ariakit](https://ariakit.org/) - Open-source component library with unstyles, primitive components and a focus on web accessibility
+- [react-feather](https://github.com/feathericons/react-feather) - React component library for Feather icons
 - [clsx](https://github.com/lukeed/clsx) - A tiny (239B) utility for constructing `className` strings conditionally

 ### Features

-- Dynamic post rendering and routing
+- Dynamic post rendering
+- File based routing
+- Default dark and light mode themes
-- Post metadata parsing
+- YAML front-matter parsing
 - Post tagging
 - Customizable standalone site pages
-- Basic Docker deployment
+- Basic Docker deployment using Docker Compose

 ### Feature Roadmap

 The following features are planned and will be added in no particular order

 - [x] Dark mode
+- [ ] Improved Docker deployment and Docker Compose configuration
-- [ ] Filtering posts by included tags
+- [ ] Filtering posts by tags
 - [ ] SEO optimization based on site and post metadata
 - [ ] Customer theme options
 - [ ] MDX support
 - [ ] RSS feed generation
 - [ ] Commenting system
 - [ ] Admin panel to simplify drafting and publishing blog posts
-- [ ] Improved Docker deployment and Docker Compose configuration
+- [ ] Add navigation groups and subpages

 ## Usage

 > Writr.md uses pnpm for a package manager
-> You should install pnpm globally before working with this project by running `npm install -g pnpm`
+> You should install pnpm globally before working with this project by running `npm install -g pnpm`.
+Visit the [pnpm docs](https://pnpm.io/) for more information
->
-> Visit the [pnpm docs](https://pnpm.io/) for more information

 With pnpm installed you can clone this repo to your local machine